Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 You may be inclined to think that romance scams only happen to the desperate and gullible.
 Think again.

-Eva Velasquez, CEO of the Identity Theft Resource Center, emphasized the insidiousness of romance scams when I interviewed her.
+Eva Velasquez, CEO of the Identity Theft Resource Center, emphasized the insidiousness of romance scams12 when I interviewed her.
 “Every person, regardless of age, socioeconomic status, education level, every person is vulnerable to these scams under the right set of circumstances,” Eva told me.

 Whether sexual assault is more or less likely to occur after meeting someone through a dating app is unclear.
 We do know, however, that sexual assaults after dating app meetups tend to be more violent.

 According to Valentine’s study, dating-app-facilitated sexual assaults were more violent sexual assaults in terms of victim injuries.
-Instances of strangulation increased 32.4% in sexual assaults where the victim met the perpetrator through a dating app or site.
+Instances of strangulation increased by 32.4% in sexual assaults where the victim met the perpetrator through a dating app or site.

 Dating-app-facilitated assaults are also less likely to involve the use of drugs and alcohol than non-dating-app-facilitated assaults.
-This makes it more difficult to (erroneously) blame sexual violence on the drunkenness of the perpetrator or their misunderstanding of their victim’s ability to consent.
+This makes it more difficult to (erroneously) blame sexual violence on the drunkenness of the perpetrator or their misunderstanding of their victim’s ability to consent13.

 While Americans may be divided on whether dating apps are safe, most people agree on one thing: Dating apps need background checks.
-A Pew Research study found 60% of Americans surveyed said they believe that background checks should be a routine and required part of online dating.
+A Pew Research study found 60% of Americans surveyed14 said they believe that background checks should be a routine and required part of online dating.

 That number is even higher among seniors, women, and people who haven’t used dating apps.